efraingatuzz/ISMabs/ISMabs_xspec/README.md

 ISMabs_xspec: ISMabs model version 1.2 (the same version included as part of the standard XSPEC software).
-The contents of the ISMAabs_xspec include:
+The contents of the ISMAabs_xspec folder include:

 - atomic_data/AtomicData.fits  -- atomic database binary fits file.
 This must reside in the directory atomic_data inside the folder where the model is located.
 - ismabs.f90 -- source code for ISMabs